After-Shock/Cloudbox-wiki/Paths.md

 By default, NZBGet and ruTorrent downloads are stored in `~/downloads` on the server (i.e **Host Path**), however, this can be changed to point elsewhere (e.g. a second hard drive) by editing the [[settings.yml|Configuring-Settings]] file.
 But regardless of the download location chosen, the **Docker Path** will always be the same.

-Note: It is advised to leave at least 100GB free on `/opt` for the docker data (see below).
+_Note: It is advised to leave at least 100GB free on `/opt` for the storage of Docker data_.

 ### Plex